 Having sorted out the above, it was time to run the chiller up in anger…

 A time was selected for start up when maximum load was available from the factory.
 This was to ensure that the machine could cope and to show up any problems.

 This system started at 25% capacity and loaded up through each stage until it reached 100%.

 A low oil level was recorded on the oil sight glass.
 Therefore, our engineer carefully monitored the compressor amps, temperatures and pressures to see if the compressor was starting to leave its nominal operating conditions.
 Bitzer screws are a high quality and very robust compressor, so the readings stayed good until the oil level returned.

 This system then started and loaded steadily to 100%.
 All of the chiller readings were taken and were found to be within standard industry guidelines.

 As the chiller started to near the set point, both compressors started to unload to match the load.
 The load can vary according to what the process engineers are doing at the time, so proving the compressor loading was critical to the efficient running of the plant.

 With the Commissioning Sheet filed in the cabinet, the next scheduled maintenance visit was talked through with the customer.
 There are 3 minor visits and 1 major visit during the year.
 The major visit is scheduled to take place during the winter.
 This is because there is more time available to carry out the periodic oil and filter changes.

 Chilling Plant Service

-To read more about chiller electrical faults hit the Tag at the top of the page.
+To read more about chiller electrical faults hit the Tag below.